Decomposition of degenerate Gromov-Witten invariants: Logarithmic modifications and transversal maps

 \subsection{Existence and count of enhancements of transverse pre-logarithmic maps}

-We now turn to count the number of logarithmic enhancements of a transverse stable map $\ul f:\ul C\to \ul X_0$.
+We now turn to count the number of logarithmic enhancements of a transverse stable map $\ul f:\ul C\arr \ul X_0$.
 Denote by $\cM:= \ul f^*\cM_{X_0}$ the pull-back log structure on $\ul C$ and by $\cM^{\text{Zar}}$ the corresponding sheaf of monoids in the Zariski topology, noting that the log structure on $X_0$ is assumed to be defined in the Zariski topology.

 \paragraph{\bf The torsor of roots} The count of logarithmic enhancements involves a torsor $\cF$ under a sheaf of finite cyclic groups $\cG$ on a finite topological space encoding compatible choices of roots of elements occurring in the construction of logarithmic enhancements.
-Given a transverse map $\ulf:\ul C/\Spec\kk\to \ul X_0$, the finite topological space consists of the set of constrained nodes $q\in\ul C$ and generic points $\eta\in\ul C$.
+The following discussion is trivial if $X_0$ is reduced and can be skipped by the reader only interested in this case.
+Given a transverse map $\ulf:\ul C/\Spec\kk\arr \ul X_0$, the finite topological space consists of the set of constrained nodes $q\in\ul C$ and generic points $\eta\in\ul C$.
 As basis for the topology we take the sets $U_\eta= \{\eta\}\cup \big\{q\in\cl(\eta)\}$ and $U_q=\{q\}$ (which is opposite to the topology as a subset of $\ul C$).
 Let $\rho\in \Gamma(\ul C,\cM)$ be the preimage of a generator $\rho_0$ of $\cM_{B,b_0}$, that we assume fixed in this subsection.
 The stalks at a constrained node $q\in\ul C$ and at a generic point $\eta\in\ul C$ are various roots of the germs $\rho_x$ of $\rho$:

-We note that any of these sets may be empty, as Example \ref{example:no-lift} below shows.
-In such case we do not define a sheaf $\cF$ and declare $\Gamma(\cF) = \emptyset$ in what follows.
+We note that any of these sets may be empty, as Example~\ref{example:no-lift} below shows.
+In such case we do not define a sheaf $\cF$ and declare $|\Gamma(\cF)| = \emptyset$ in what follows.
 Otherwise we define the sheaf $\cF$ as follows.
 For $q\in\cl(\eta)$, a choice $\sigma_\eta$ with $\sigma_\eta^{\mu_\eta}= \rho_\eta$ determines a unique $\sigma_{\eta,q}\in\cF_q$ with restriction to $\eta$ equal to $\sigma_\eta^{\mu_\eta/\ell(\rho_q)}$.
 Note that by Lemma~\ref{Lem: multiplicities versus rho},(1) we have $\mu_\eta/ \ell(\rho_q) \in\NN$.
 We define the generization map $\cF_\eta\to\cF_q$ by mapping $\sigma_\eta$ to $\sigma_{\eta,q}$.
 Observe that a different choice of $\rho$ leads to an isomorphic sheaf $\cF$.

-Replacing the elements $\rho_q$ and $\rho_\eta$ in the definition of $\cF$ by the element $1$ we obtain a sheaf $\cG$ of abelian groups, for which $\cF$ is evidently a torsor.
+Replacing the elements $\rho_q$ and $\rho_\eta$ in the definition of $\cF$ by the element $1$, we obtain a sheaf $\cG$ of abelian groups, for which $\cF$ is evidently a torsor.

 \paragraph{\bf Global sections of $\cG $ and $\cF$} General theory \cite[Tag 03AH]{stacks-project}, or direct computation, implies that the \emph{set} of global sections $\Gamma(\cF)$ is a \emph{pseudo-torsor} for the \emph{group} $G:= \Gamma(\cG)$.
 Here $G$ is computed as the kernel of the sheaf-axiom homomorphism